If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 Who is MasterClass for?

-MasterClass offers classes for writers, photographs, musicians, journalists, athletes and much more.
+MasterClass offers classes for writers, photographers, musicians, journalists, athletes and much more.
 They cover a wide range of subject areas, and their breadth is growing rapidly.

 But who exactly is MasterClass for?